ProjectIndoor/projectindoorapp/doc/app.md

 Json format and this library is used to convert it into Java Object.

 [Retrofit](http://square.github.io/retrofit/):
-Retrofit is a REST client for Android .Restrofit Api is used to make http call with backened server.
+Retrofit is a REST client for Android.
+Restrofit Api is used to make http calls to the backened server.

 [OkHttp](http://square.github.io/okhttp/):
 okHttp is Http client used for communication with server.